 I shall close my diary, do my packing and watch the rain!

-Snorkelling on some really excellent reefs.
+The snorkelling is really excellent.
 Myriads of coral scattered with Fox's Glacier Fruit fish, gorgeous sandy beaches and iridescent blue water.

 It’s been nice to escape the group.
 Though I’ve just remembered that I’m supposed to be having a fish barbeque with them on the beach.....

-The Klungkung kingdom was considered to be the highest and most important of the nine kingdoms of Bali from the late 17th century to 1908.
+The Klungkung kingdom was considered to be the highest and most important of the nine kingdoms of Bali from the late seventeenth century to 1908.
 It was also the last.
-The Klungkung Royal Palace was destroyed by the Dutch but enough of the carved arches, painted roofs and floating pavilions remains to appreciate the amazing craftsmanship.
+The Klungkung Royal Palace was destroyed by the Dutch, but enough of the carved arches, painted roofs and floating pavilion remains to appreciate the amazing craftsmanship.
 The most fascinating part is the Kerta Gosa pavilion , the Hall of Justice. in the north-eastern corner of the palace compound.
 Unresolved cases were referred here, to three Brahmana priests.
 Those in the dock were treated to views of the ceiling which depicted different punishments in the afterlife, the results of karma.

-Terta Empul temple I do remember from before.
-There are tanks with scores of fountains and the locals come to bathe and generally have fun.
+Terta Empul Hindu Balinese Water Temple, I do remember from before.
+There are tanks with scores of fountains and the locals come to bathe for ritual purification and generally have fun.
 The temple, dedicated to Vishnu, is divided into three sections: Jaba Pura (front yard), Jaba Tengah (central yard) and Jeroan (inner yard).
 Jaba Tengah contains two pools with 30 showering spouts.

-Then another temple, this time with hot springs and some royal tombs at the bottom of some even more amazing rice terraces.
+Then, Gunung Kawi, another temple, this time with hot springs and some royal tombs at the bottom of some even more amazing rice terraces.
 Gunung Kawi is an eleventh-century temple and funerary complex in Tampaksiring.
 It is spread across either side of the Pakerisan river, which originates from the spring at Terta Empul.

 The food in Bali is more varied and many places have a good stab at western style food.
 Chicken Gordon Blue is noteworthy on several menus.
 I’ve also noticed lots of western style advertising hoardings.
 Most of them seem to be promoting cigarettes.
 Apache seems popular.
 The guide says the people like the Red Indians.

 There’s even more ceremony fever right in Ubud town.
 There’s to be a big cremation soon and the locals are building all kinds of artefacts at the palace in readiness.
-There’s a huge bull that will hold the casket.
-There is also a very tall totem pole affair from which the body will be launched.
-It appears that it will travel down a long garlanded roller coaster until it enters the bull.
+A huge bull will hold the casket.
+A very tall totem pole affair has been rigged, so that the body canbe launched.
+It appears that it will travel down a long garlanded roller coaster, until it enters the bull.
 We can’t work out how the body is going to get up the totem pole to begin with, but it’s wide enough to fit a hoist inside.
 It’s all fascinating.

 I say my farewells to the odd ball group and head to the airport.
 The mad lady has disappeared.
 Ian is desperate to get home for some decent food (he signed off the tour as soon as it hit Ubud, saying he couldn’t stand any more temples) and Jim is staying on to ‘get some action’.

 Denpasar is the capital of Bali.
-The road to Denpasar airport takes me through Kuta, the Aussie version of Benidorm.
+The road to Denpasar Airport takes me through Kuta, the Aussie version of Benidorm.
 Indonesia has continued to offer more that is curious and unusual than almost anywhere else I have travelled.

 Yet another early start to catch a plane to Java, (I will get some sleep one day).
-Well, two planes, from Sumatra via Jakarta to Yogyakarta.
-I am a bit apprehensive as the Indonesian national carrier, Garuda, has been banned from Heathrow for years.
+Well, two planes, from Sumatra via Jakarta to Yogyakarta, half way down Java.
+I am a bit apprehensive, as the Indonesian national carrier, Garuda, has been banned from Heathrow for years.
 However, the flights are fine.
 Though I was complaining about the lack of even a drink on board, until I remembered that it was Ramadan.
 I'm on a group trip travelling through Indonesia from Medan, in Sumatra to Bali.

-We have time to visit the big Hindu temple complex at Prambanan (still being reconstructed).
-It has a restaurant that serves food other than fried noodles.
+It also has a restaurant that serves food other than fried noodles.
 And the hotel for the next two nights is lovely.
 Real food and a swimming pool.
 We are in Java now.

-Despite my lovely hotel I have had yet another dodgy attempt at sleep.
+Despite my lovely hotel, I have had yet another dodgy attempt at sleep.
 This time something was banging in the bathroom all night.
 The relentless pace has not let up.
-We have been whisked off to a batik shop, another silversmith’s (ouch!).
+We have been whisked off to a batik shop/demonstration and another silversmith’s (ouch!).
 Naturally we are encouraged to go to the shops where our tour leaders get the most commission and they are always described as being ‘really, really fantastic’.